Help Bring Solar Power and a Community Center in Ghana

 Twende Solar

-PACE Ghana will partner with the nonprofit Twende Solar, which has completed similar projects in communities across the world.
-The program will draw on Twende Solar’s expertise in technical design, logistics, and installation training and leverage its access to reduced pricing on reliable solar panel system components.
+PACE Ghana is partnering with the nonprofit Twende Solar, which has completed similar projects in communities across the world.
+The program is drawing on Twende Solar’s expertise in technical design, logistics, and installation training and leverage its access to reduced pricing on reliable solar panel system components.

 Twende Solar Installation in Cambodia